…When the level of development and previous knowledge are taken into account.

 Our learning guide meets us to start our day.
 Goals are set, deadlines agreed and learning partnerships, for example, are formed.

-In my daily learning book I have written down my own personal daily plan.
+In my calendar on the iPad I have written down my own personal daily plan.
 This is important because my learning guide must know what I have planned for the day.
 Today, for example, I will go between 11.00 hrs and 12.00 hrs to my literary learning job in the Freihand library.

 Today, I will carry on with my chemistry experiment.
 At 10.00 hrs, I will demonstrate three experiments to my learning guide.
 Here at our school, it is known as “showing evidence of our learning“.
 Afterwards, we will lead a discussion on substances and mixtures.